Limenius/Liform/README.md

 It is very annoying to maintain backend forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
 And error prone.

-LiformBundle generates a JSON schema representation, that serves as documentation and can be used to document, validate your data and, if you want, to generate forms using a generator.
+Liform generates a JSON schema representation, that serves as documentation and can be used to document, validate your data and, if you want, to generate forms using a generator.

 ## Installation